sandertan/mutation-frequency-dashboard/README.md

 It should now be running at `localhost:3838`.

 ## Running Shiny via ShinyProxy in Docker
 ShinyProxy runs it Shiny dashboards in Docker containers.
 This approach also runs ShinyProxy itself in Docker.
 Therefore, the `docker.sock` from the host system is mounted to the container.
+In the `shinyproxy` directory, use the Dockerfile to build the image and run ShinyProxy in a container.
 ```bash
 docker network create sp-net
 docker build . -t shinyproxy-mf